Rudolf Criegee: Career

-One of his great achievements was the elucidation of the reaction mechanism for ozonolysis to form Ozonides The Criegee intermediate (or Criegee biradical) and the Criegee rearrangement are named after him.
+One of his great achievements was the elucidation of the reaction mechanism for ozonolysis to form ozonides (1,2,4-trioxolanes).
+The Criegee intermediate (or Criegee biradical) and the Criegee rearrangement are named after him.
 In this context, his research on cyclic reactions and cyclic rearrangement mechanisms led him, independently of the Nobel Prize–winning work of R.B.Woodward and R.Hoffmann (Woodward–Hoffmann rules), to the same conclusions as theirs, but he failed to publish his findings in time.
 In his last years, he investigated the chemistry of small carbon rings, especially Cyclobutadiene and its Derivatives.